-How early to arrive: For afternoon games if I wanted to be safe on parking (generally I would aim for Shands) I would get there by 9 am.
+How early should I arrive?
+For afternoon games if I wanted to be safe on parking (generally I would aim for Shands) I would get there by 9 am.
 That was mainly for games where I wasn't doing a full on tailgate.
 Generally three hours before is a good idea if you need to just park.
 Tailgating wise, the earlier the better.

-Tips for visiting UF: Take a walk around main campus.
+What are some tips for visiting UF?
+Take a walk around main campus.
 Stop by the Gator statue on Gale Lemerand and Stadium and see if you can go in and see the trophies.
 Also walk next to the stadium on Gale Lemerand to see Tebow and Spurrier.
 Check out Midtown and Downtown.
 Even if you aren't into dive bars, Midtown insanity makes for great people-watching.
 Downtown is probably a better option if you are with the family.
 If you have time you can go by the bat house and see the bats at night.

-Best things to eat at a tailgate: Corn on the grill.
+What is the best thing to eat at a tailgate?
+Corn on the grill.
 Best way to eat corn by far.

-Best things to see around Gainesville: I was a fan of the Hippodrome Theater when I was there, so if you can see a show there go for it.
+What are the best things to see around Gainesville?
+I was a fan of the Hippodrome Theater when I was there, so if you can see a show there go for it.
 Satchel's is great but get there at off hours or you will wait a long time.

-Best things to bring along with you: If your seats are high up binoculars can be ga great way to catch some details you're missing.
+What should you bring along with you?
+If your seats are high up binoculars can be ga great way to catch some details you're missing.
 Some kind of cheap seat cushion if you are sitting in the student section can make a big difference.
 You won't be sitting much, but it helps for when you are.
 And water.
 Bring water.